BarlaSrinivas/TrackingBarbellExercises/README.md

 - **Repetition Counting:** Accurately counts repetitions for each exercise.
 - **Form Detection:** Detects common errors in exercise execution, ensuring safety and proper technique - ongoing
 - **Real-World Application:** Designed using real workout data collected from wrist-worn Meta Motion sensors.

 ---

-## **Project Motivation**
-This project is a fusion of my two passions: fitness and technology.
-With a background in strength training, including winning two consecutive gold medals at university bodybuilding championships and training high-profile clients like South Indian celebrity Vijay Devarakonda, I wanted to create a tool that could help others achieve their fitness goals safely and efficiently.

----